ricogallo/Owl/README.md

 ## Security

-We take security very seriously, if you happen to find a bug please contact
+We take security very seriously, if you happen to find a bug please contact:
 - __yawn[AT]urlship[DOT]com__
 - __stoke[AT]urlship[DOT]com__